The city’s #1 non-profit alliance for beekeepers, would-be keepers and friends

 Come to our next meeting

 The SF Beekeepers meet regularly on the first Wednesday of every month at St. John Armenian Apostolic Church, 275 Olympia Way.
-Meetings typically begin with open Q&A followed by an expert speaker, and are open to members & non-members alike!
+Meetings typically begin with open Q&A followed by an expert speaker, and are free for members & non-members alike!
 Click for a complete list of events.

 Learn to keep bees